10 Best Semiconductors for December 2025

 Risk Factors

-• Geopolitical risks (export restrictions to China)
+• Geopolitical tensions and potential export restrictions to China

-• Cyclical capital spending in semiconductor industry
+• Cyclical exposure to semiconductor industry capex spending

 MetricValue